 Museum of Contemporary Religious Art: MOCRA at St. Louis University bills itself as the first museum to bring an interfaith focus to contemporary art.
 The rotating exhibitions have featured photography, paintings, sculpture, and more, all connected to religious themes and the personal spiritual journeys of artists.
 3700 W. Pine.

 Pulitzer Arts Foundation: At the Pulitzer Arts Foundation, contemporary art and historic pieces are placed in conversation with one another inside a striking Tadao Ando-designed building.
-A non-collecting museum, the Pulitzer displays works from across time and around the world to engage visitors and spark conversations.
+In addition to carefully curated outdoor grounds and three permanent sculptures on view, the Pulitzer displays works from across time and around the world to engage visitors and spark conversations.
 3716 Washington.

 Saint Louis Art Museum: “Dedicated to Art and Free to All” is the message carved into the facade of the St. Louis Art Museum, and it continues to live up to that creed after more than a century.
 The palace on Art Hill is home to works large and small from all over the world, and the collection is supplemented by special installations and exhibitions throughout the year.
 1 Fine Arts.